COMMITTEE ON THE RIGHTS OF THE CHILD

 The Convention on the Rights of the Child expressly gives civil society a role in monitoring its implementation.
 Under article 45(a) of the Convention, the Committee may invite specialized agencies, UNICEF and “other competent bodies” – including non-governmental organizations (NGOs), national human rights institutions (NHRIs), individual experts and children – to provide expert advice on the implementation of the Convention.

-The Committee warmly welcomes international, regional, national and local organizations to submit reports, documentation or other information to provide a comprehensive picture and expertise on how the Convention is being implemented in a country.
-Information may be submitted by individual NGOs or national coalitions or committees of NGOs.
-The Committee encourages civil society to coordinate and submit joint comprehensive reports to strengthen national-level cooperation and enhance the impact of the monitoring and reporting process.
+The Committee warmly welcomes international, regional, national and local organizations to submit written reports on how the Convention is being implemented in a country.
+Information may be submitted by individual NGOs or coalitions of NGOs, as well as by NHRIs and Ombudspersons.
+Importantly, the Committee greatly welcomes submissions by children.
+It encourages civil society to coordinate and submit joint comprehensive reports to strengthen national-level cooperation and enhance the impact of the monitoring and reporting process.

 More information on the participation of children in the Committee’s reporting process is also available

-Deadlines for written submissions by non-governmental stakeholders to the CRC
+Deadlines for written submissions by non-State party stakeholders to the CRC

-Alternative reports for the pre-sessionnal working group (PSWG)
+Alternative reports for the pre-sessional working group (PSWG)

 Participation in the pre-sessional working group